Transfer window can open before end of the season amid coronavirus crisis, FIFA confirm | Goal.com

-Transfer window can open before end of the season amid coronavirus crisis, FIFA confirm
+Transfer window can open before end of the season amid coronavirus crisis, FIFA confirms

 FIFA has confirmed that it will allow the transfer window to open before the end of the delayed 2019-20 season in order to aid clubs during the coronavirus pandemic.